 How much dust will you be picking up?
 That’s a major consideration.

-If you’ll primarily be using the space for a little fiddling with this and that and storage-say, you’re just stowing your tile tools in there, as opposed to creating major dust clouds by sawing through tile, the airflow might not be a major concern.
+If you’ll primarily be using the space for a little fiddling with this and that and storage-say, you’re just stowing your tile tools in there instead of creating major dust clouds by sawing through tile, the airflow might not be a major concern.

 But if the work you’re planning on will send considerable dust and vapor into the air, you need to be mindful.
 You don’t want to breathe that in, and you don’t want your family members and pets breathing it in, either.